krishte/PestlePlus/README.md

 - **Related questions** - To display related questions in terms of content for a given question
 - **Timer functionality** - To provide timer functionality so that studens can attempt questions with under real exam time limits

-The Pestle website was initially scraped to compute question difficulty and related questions, the results of which were then stored in json files.
-PestlePlus therefore alters the apperance of the Pestle website to reflect the stored information and to make the website more dynamic.
+Pestle was initially scraped to compute question difficulty and related questions, the results of which were then stored in json files.
+PestlePlus therefore alters the apperance of Pestle to reflect the stored information and to make the website more dynamic.

 |Without PestlePlus|
 |---|